 A Rocha Ghana rapidly adds new programmes, so that by 2013 there are operational bases in five regions, protecting some of the best wildlife sites, from savannah around Mole National Park to mangrove-fringed coastal lagoons.
 Their most ambitious programme is designed to protect Atewa Range Forest Reserve from industrial mining, with activities at local, national and global levels.

 On Monday, 28 October, Peter and Miranda Harris and Chris Naylor, A Rocha International Executive Director, together with his wife Susanna, are involved in an horrific car accident in Port Elizabeth, South Africa.
 Miranda, Chris and Susanna do not survive.
 A profound and painful shock is experienced by everyone in the A Rocha family and many friends and supporters around the world.

 Looking ahead …

-Environmental education: Each year A Rocha involves thousands of people, of all ages and many faiths, in activities which introduce them to local and global issues, and ARI hopes, soon, to acquire funding to appoint a Director of Environmental Education.
+Environmental education: Each year A Rocha involves thousands of people, of all ages and many faiths, in activities which introduce them to local and global issues.